mediocregopher/blog.mediocregopher.com/_posts/2020-11-16-component-oriented-programming.md

 ## Testing

-As has already been firmly established, testing is important.
+Testing is important.
+This post won't attempt to defend that statement, that's for another time.
+Let's just accept it as true for now.

 In the second form of the program we can test the core-functionality of the `hashFileWriter` component without resorting to using the actual `stdin` and `disk` components.
 Instead we use mocks of those components.
-A mock component implements the same input/outputs that the "real" component does, but in a way which makes testing a particular component possible without reaching outside the process.
+A mock component implements the same input/outputs that the "real" component does, but in a way which makes it possible to write tests of another component which don't reach outside the process.
 These are unit tests.

 Tests for the latest form of the program might look like this: